FAQs & ADVICE CENTER

 Hospice physicians and nurses are experts at pain and symptom control.
 They are continually developing new protocols for keeping patients comfortable and as alert and independent as possible.
 They know which medications to use simply and in combination to provide the best results for each patient.
 Hospice staff works with the patient’s physician to make sure that medication, therapies, and procedures are designed to achieve the goals outlined in the patient’s care plan.
 The care plan is reviewed frequently to make sure any changes and new goals are in the plan.

 When morphine and other pain control medications are administered properly for medical reasons, patients find much-needed relief without getting “high” or craving drugs.
 The result is that hospice patients remain more alert and active because they are not exhausted by uncontrolled symptoms.

 As the hospice team works with the patient and their physician to control the pain and symptoms related to the terminal illness, it might be necessary to stop or change medicines the patient has regularly taken, even over-the-counter products.
-This is done only to insure the patient gets the highest level of pain and symptom control, and in consultation with the patient and their doctor.
+This is done only to insure the patient gets the highest level of pain and symptom control, a

 Visit lengths vary according to the patient and family needs.
 Most patients are initially seen by a nurse two to three times per week, but visits may become more or less frequent based on the needs of the patient and family.
 Visits are approximately 60 minutes long.

 Other disciplines who may visit include a medical social worker, chaplain, Hospice medical director, physical therapist, occupational therapist, speech therapist, home health aide, massage therapist, bereavement specialist and volunteer.

 The patient and family are free to decide which services are needed.
 A nurse and medical social worker are the essential services required.